yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/declarative_xml_for_ps.md

 {
-"title": "Define user interfaces using declarative XML", "linkTitle": "Define user interfaces using declarative XML", "weight":"30",
+"title": "Define custom filter user interfaces", "linkTitle": "Define custom filter user interfaces", "weight":"30",
 "date": "2019-11-27",
-"description": "Define the Policy Studio user interfaces for a custom filter using declarative XML" }

-You can define the Policy Studio user interfaces for a custom filter using *declarative XML*.
+"description": "Use declarative XML to define the Policy Studio user interfaces for a custom filter."
+}

 Declarative XML is a user interface markup language that is used to define UI elements and bindings, allowing you to quickly create dialogs within Policy Studio with minimal coding.

 The defined UI elements map to Eclipse SWT (Standard Widget Toolkit) widgets and Axway ScreenAttributes (groups of SWT widgets backed by entity instances).